Scalingo/documentation/_posts/addons/2000-01-01-getting-started-with-docker-image-addon.md

 ## Introduction

-First, delpoy your app on Scalingo.
+First, deploy your app on Scalingo.
 You should have a working application on scalingo.
 Here we will use our [meteor todo list example](https://github.com/Scalingo/sample-meteor-todo).